visionspacetec/opssat-saasy-ml/src/saasy-ml-app/README.md

     }
     ```

-    To auto-trigger training the model as soon as the target dataset iterations has been met:
+Make several of these requests with different values for `expId`, `datasetId`, `interval`, and `params`.
+The fetched values will persist in a sqlite database file configured in the config.properties file.
+To auto-trigger training the model(s) as soon as the target dataset iterations has been met:

     ```json
     {